KMIT (FM)

-KMIT (105.9 MHz, "Hot Country 105.9") is a FM radio station licensed to serve Mitchell, South Dakota.
+KMIT (105.9 MHz, "Hot Country 105.9") is an FM radio station in Mitchell, South Dakota, United States.
 The station is owned by Saga Communications of South Dakota, LLC.
 It airs a country music format.

 The station was assigned the KMIT call letters by the Federal Communications Commission.

 Ownership

 In April 2001, Saga Communications Inc. reached a deal to acquire KMIT and KGGK (now known as KUQL) from Mitchell Broadcasting Ltd. for a reported $4.05 million.